-In addition Maurice Blackburn lobbied the Federal Government to grant amnesty to staff who spoke up about the exploitation they had experienced, arguing that without it, workers were very scared to come forward.
+In addition, we lobbied the Federal Government to grant amnesty to staff who spoke up about the exploitation they had experienced, arguing that without it, workers were very scared to come forward.
 Protection from deportation was subsequently granted, provided those who came forward were willing to help with investigations into the exploitation.

 The firm assisted many staff who made claims for backpay with the independent panel led by former Australian Competition and Consumer Commission (ACCC) boss Allan Fels that was set up by 7-Eleven in September 2015.
 That legal assistance has continued for those seeking to be paid what they are owed since the panel was shut down in May 2016.